metosin/cloud-busting/aws/ecs-demo/modules/ecs/README.md

 ```

 Destroy will also prompt for the Git tag input variable, but the value will not matter in this case, since no new resource will be created.

+## Alarms

+The example creates and alarm for UnHealthyHostCount metric, which is the number of backends that have failing health check.